Castle of Velasco

 The Castle of Velasco (Castillo de los Velasco) is a 14th-century castle in Valle de Mena, Burgos, Spain.
 The medieval castle has been restored and is privately owned.
 The Spanish government classifies the fortification as a site of cultural interest.

+Description

+The Castle of the Velasco is located in the town of Lezana de Mena, which belongs to the municipality of Valle de Mena, in the autonomous community of Castilla y León.

+It was generically protected along with the rest of the castles in Spain on April 22, 1949, through a decree signed by the dictator Francisco Franco and the then Minister of Education, José Ibáñez Martín, published on May 5 of that same year in the Boletín Oficial del Estado.